Get 80% off your plan for your first 6 months.*

 The two CGT rates are:

-18% CGT basic rate:
+18% CGT basic rate

-Basic rate taxpayers (earning £12,571 to £50,270 annually) pay 18% CGT on residential property.
+Basic rate taxpayers (earning £12,571 to £50,270 annually) pay 18% CGT on residential property gains.

 24% CGT higher rate

-Higher rate taxpayers (earning £50,271+) pay 24% on gains from residential property.
+Higher rate taxpayers (earning £50,271 or more) pay 24% CGT on residential property gains.

-• Other assets: 20% rate applies
+• Other assets: The 20% rate applies to non-property gains

-How is landlord Capital Gains Tax calculated?
+How is landlord capital gains tax calculated?

 For more help, check out the government's step-by-step guide on calculating Capital Gains Tax.